 Is it Time to Outsource Your Branding Photos?

 Updated branding images go hand-in-hand with an updated website.
+You may need to tweak your design from time to time to keep the website working well.
+You could hire a web designer to help you with this.
 When was the last time you changed your social media headshot?
 How about the header on your website?
 If your headshot photos are older than 18-24 months OR if your style or outward appearance has significantly changed, then you need updated photos.
-It doesn’t matter that you look like a super model in this photo from the 90s.
+It doesn’t matter that you look like a supermodel in this photo from the 90s.
 Chances are you don’t look the same this many years later.
 But perhaps it’s more important to clients for you to look more experienced!
 Keep up to date.

 Social media and website photos are just two of many areas where it’s important to have updated photos and design elements so visitors and followers know that you’re still in business and that you invest in your business image.
 We’re talking about your BUSINESS image: the image you show to the world; the image that represents YOU as a coach; the image that will earn you a full time living.
 So maybe it’s time to get some professional photographs taken.